MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -RequestFilesLinkEnabled

-Enables or disables Request Files link on the site.
+Enables or disables the Request Files link on the site.

 ```yaml
 Type: Boolean